 What is a Hammertoe?

-Also known as “claw toe,” hammertoes are noted by their curling shape that points downward from the joint.
+Also known as “claw toe,” hammertoes are noted by their curving shape that points downward from the joint.
 On their own, hammertoes are not always painful.
-But, they can make finding comfortable footwear a challenge, and can pose a severe health risk for those with certain health conditions.
+But, they can make finding comfortable footwear a challenge and can pose a severe health risk for those with certain health conditions.

 There are two types of hammertoes: